JacquelineUlkenUZH/SoCo_Assignment_02/README.md

 include this parameter in their method declaration, and any method will always have access to their respective object.

 ### Tracing
-We implemented the tracing as a decorator `@trace` function that wraps the function `do()`.
+We implemented tracing of custom functions and methods using a function `trace()` that wraps `do_funktion_aufrufen()` and `do_methode_aufrufen()` using a decorator (`@trace`).

-By default, **we use `time.perf_counter()` to measure performance**.
-If you wish to use `datetime.datetime.now()`, the option is available by setting an additional `--usedatetime` flag when using `lgl_interpreter.py` with `--trace`.
+By default, we use `datetime.datetime.now()` to measure performance.
+If you wish to use the superior `time.perf_counter()`, the option is available by setting an additional `--perf` flag when using `lgl_interpreter.py` with `--trace`.

-When tracing, we **write output immediately to the file**.
-A more mature implementation should write the file at the end of the tracing, so as not to add extra execution time.
+When tracing, we write output immediately to the file.
+A more mature implementation could write the file at the end of the tracing, so as not to add extra execution time.

 ### Reporting
-`reporting.py` automatically detects and properly handles either kind of timestamp.
+`reporting.py` automatically detects and properly handles either kind of timestamp and prints a summary as a table.